Why Is Investing a Better Option Than Saving When It Comes to Planning for Retirement?

 The Psychological Benefits of Investing

-Beyond the financial advantages, investing also offers psychological benefits that contribute to a fulfilling retirement.
-Engaging in the process of researching, selecting, and monitoring investments can provide a sense of purpose and intellectual stimulation.
+Beyond the financial advantages, investing also offers psychological benefits contributing to a fulfilling retirement.
+Researching, selecting, and monitoring investments can provide a sense of purpose and intellectual stimulation.
 As the philosopher Aristotle noted, “Pleasure in the job puts perfection in the work.”

 Moreover, investing instils ownership and control over one’s financial future.
 Rather than passively relying on a fixed income, investors actively participate in the growth of their wealth.
 This empowerment can lead to greater financial confidence and peace of mind in retirement.